 In the past week an addition has been made to the equipment we use here at MeArm.
 Say hello to Gregg, our own specially hacked Argos value-range toaster oven.

 If you're after a reflow oven and don't have bundles of cash this should be something to consider if you don't mind doing some tinkering.
 Its was fairly easy to build, according to Ben, so if you need a re-flow oven at a low low price, why not have a go at building one yourself?
-Ben documented some of the build here and I'm sure he could be persuaded to go over the finer points if you ask nicely!
+It was based on a project by RepRap 3D Printer pioneer Adrian Bowyer which can be found here

 With a little bit of time and effort, you too could be making hand baked artisanal PCBs!